RetroPie/RetroPie-Docs/docs/Running-ROMs-from-a-Network-Share.md

 As a side note, I was unable to move some of the files in the 'ports' system.
 If you can move the ports or you don't care to keep them, you may want to empty the roms folder and mount your share there.
 It will save you at least one step in configuration.

 ## Mount your Share
 Great!
 First things first, lets mount the share.
-We'll need to make the target folder and use your favorite editor to edit /etc/fstab -- I use vi:
+We'll need to make the target folder and use your favorite editor to edit /etc/fstab

     cd ~/RetroPie
     mkdir smb
-    sudo vi /etc/fstab
+    sudo nano /etc/fstab

 Add the line to mount your network share.
 Mine looks like this: